As you may already know, padel was invented in 1969 in Acapulco, Mexico, by a certain Enrique Corcuera.

 In addition, many courts were made with a cement floor, very different from the latest generation carpets found in recent clubs.
 The hard walls and "the pico" have now given way to magnificent glass walls, and certain rules have also disappeared, such as that of return-volley which made the game much slower!
 Here again, Laurent Imbert explains to us: “This is one of the biggest differences with today: at the time we practiced the return and volley.
 That is, the serving team was not allowed to come up to the net.
 This completely changed the style of play.
 Moreover, all the walls were 4 meters high, so there was no par 3! »

-Argentina, cradle of padel professional
+Argentina, the cradle of professional padel

 Champions meet in Spain

-2013 in the Padel Pro Tour was replaced by the World Padel Tour (WPT), this private circuit belonging to a subsidiary of the Spanish beer brand Estrella Damm.
+In 2013, Padel Pro Tour was replaced by the World Padel Tour (WPT), this private circuit belonging to a subsidiary of the Spanish beer brand Estrella Damm.
 Thanks to the means put in place by the WPT, the show was more and more attractive, and the fans in Europe were more and more numerous.

 Three circuits that coexist in 2022, and in 2023…